Security Core

 3

-If you care more about the everyday meaning than the repository structure, the guide hub continues with privacy, pairing, and permissions.
+If you care more about daily use, the guides continue with pairing, privacy, and app permissions.

 Read next

-For the parent-facing explanation of the same topics, continue in the guide hub with secure pairing, privacy, and app permissions.
+For the parent view on the same topics, continue in the guides: secure pairing, privacy, and app permissions.

-This page is the technical sister to the guide hub.
-The guides explain why parents should care about pairing, privacy, and network architecture.
-The security core shows where those questions land in the system itself.
+This page is the technical sister of the guides.
+The guides explain parent questions around pairing, privacy, and network architecture.
+Here, the focus is on the places in the system where those questions are decided.

 Why separate it?